dandertery/WPFCalculator/README.md

 Chi test as taught in A-level AQA Further Mathematics.
 The user inputs the grid size, then the values to receive the expected table.
 Calculator can then return chi test statistic.
 ![image](https://github.com/dandertery/WPFCalculator/assets/110602627/1b9a7858-7443-449f-a1eb-74e4665cf20f)

 As shown above, 2x2 tables (that have one degree of freedom) asks for if Yate's correction should be used.
-Yate's correction important in AQA Further Mathematics but current
+Yate's correction important in AQA Further Mathematics but real-world application limited because it can be unreliable/incorrect.

 Sample Analysis
 ![image](https://github.com/dandertery/WPFCalculator/assets/110602627/b1c745ee-d824-4931-b43b-b420b2501579)